frenchpresssscoffee-blip/InstanTeleport/README.md

-# Instant Teleport
+#Animation teleport skip

-Instant Teleport is a Dalamud plugin for FFXIV that makes Teleport and Return feel faster.
+Animation teleport skip is a Dalamud plugin for FFXIV that makes Teleport and Return feel faster.

 ## What it does